ankitakumari11/Jenkins_Docker_Kubernetes/Kubernetes/read.md

 sudo apt-get install -y kubectl
 ```
 8. Install **eksctl** on the server using url:https://eksctl.io/installation/
+- Purpose: Create, manage, and delete EKS clusters on AWS.
 ```
 # for ARM systems, set ARCH to: `arm64`, `armv6` or `armv7`
 ARCH=amd64